When you purchase through links on our website, we may earn a commission. Affiliate disclosure.

 There are a couple of minor negatives though, and some riders don’t feel that the X35 provides enough assistance, although this is purely subjective.
 It really depends on your level of fitness and how hard you want to push yourself.
 A rear hub motor won’t be as efficient as a mid-drive and the pedal assist has a more on/off feel to it.

 Most mid-drive motors generally provide a bit more torque than their hub motor counterparts, which some riders may find more beneficial for long, steep climbs.
-The main mid-drive motor fitted to e-road bikes is the Fazua Evation – I have written a separate article that compares this motor with the X35 ebikemotion system.
+The main mid-drive motor fitted to e-road bikes is the Fazua Evation – I have written a separate article that compares the Fazua Evation with the X35 ebikemotion system.

 The best electric road bikes are…

-I’ve had the pleasure of riding a few of the e-road bikes featured below, and they’re all very high quality machines.
-For me, the best electric road bikes should be light, nimble and produce assist that enhances the riding experience instead of dominating it.
+I’ve had the pleasure of riding a few of the e-road bikes featured below, and they’re all very high-quality machines.
+For me, the best electric road bikes should be light, and nimble and produce assistance that enhances the riding experience instead of dominating it.
+If you prefer a more upright riding position, read my article on the pros and cons of flat-bar electric road bikes.

 1. Ribble Endurance AL e